dmrokan/gsl4godot_gsl/doc/spmatrix.rst

    searches and duplicate detection during the matrix assembly process.
-   The parameter :data:`work` is additional workspace needed for various operations like converting from triplet to compressed storage. :data:`sptype` indicates the type of storage format being used (triplet, CCS or CRS).
+   The parameter :data:`work` is additional workspace needed for various operations like converting from triplet to compressed storage. :data:`sptype` indicates the type of storage format being used (COO, CSC or CSR).

    The compressed storage format defined above makes it very simple to interface with sophisticated external linear solver libraries